MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

 1. When the project is created, you will be taken to the **Language Playground**.
 The Language playground is a user interface that enables you to try out some Azure Language capabilities.

->**Tip**: You can always navigate to the left-side menu (you may need to expand the menu by clicking on its top icon) from any page in Foundry in order to return to the Playgrounds.

 ## Use Azure Language to analyze text

 Azure Language offers a wide range of text analysis capabilities.